Skip to content

 How often is the policy reviewed?

 The policy is reviewed at least annually or as a change in legislation may require to ensure it stays effective and relevant.
 NOTE: There are specific descriptions of each type of work included in the Authority’s annual Training Plan and the Building and Construction Industry Training Levy Act 1999.
-For individual advice on definitions of work, please refer to the 'Factsheet Elibility for Training Rebates' or contact the Authority direct on (02) 6262 5630.
+For individual advice on definitions of work, please refer to the 'Factsheet Eligibility for Training Rebates' or contact the Authority direct on (02) 6262 5630.

 What if any of my details change after an application (e.g. Contact person, RTO delivery, the course)?